osoguasu/CS312Winter2015/HelpSession-Project1.md

 **NOTE: For this class, you are going to be coding in C#, so if you use Express, you need an edition that supports C#.
 Basically, that's going to be the Desktop version**

-The other big, bad paid versions can be obtained through the CS department until at least two business days after the add/drop deadline for free.
-See the Syllabus for more info.
+The other big, bad paid versions can be obtained through the CS department two business days after the add/drop deadline for free.
+See the Syllabus for more info and links.

 #####Using C# ("C Sharp")